 - the condition of the structure of the premises - cleanliness, repair, layout, lighting, ventilation and other facilities

 - how food safety is managed and documented - using systems such as Safer Food Better Business or equivalent

-- businesses who are rated have a right to appeal the rating given by completion of a Food Hygiene Rating Scheme - Appeal form 21 days from receiving notification of rating
+- right to appeal: appeal the rating given by completion of a Food Hygiene Rating Scheme - Appeal form within 21 days from receiving notification of rating

 Sign up to our newsletter

 Sign up to the Dorset Food Safety newsletter and receive quarterly food hygiene and safety updates.